 The culture and handling of apples, pears, peaches, plums, and cherries.
-Topics studied are soil management, use of fertilizers, pruning, thinning, harvesting, storage, and marketing.
+Topics studied are soil management, propagation, training systems, pruning, harvesting, pest control, grafting and budding, storage, and marketing.

 PS47: Turfgrass Production and Management

 Instructor: Prof. Daniels

 A study of cool-season turfgrasses, their characteristics, and proper usage.
 The establishment, maintenance, and renovation of turfgrass will be studied.
 Cultural topics covered will emphasize proper fertilizing, watering, and pest control.